Flint wheat weaver makes big investment to save treasured grain for an ancient art

 But her school work has also provided more opportunities to spread the word about wheat weaving, including a state exhibition at Wayne State University for community colleges.
 She also has connections with Buckham Gallery and recently showed her artwork at the LadyFest art exhibition.
 She also has shows in Dearborn, Plymouth Art in the Park, and the Renaissance Festival.

-“I have faith”
+“I have faith that things will happen”

 Ruboyianes said she hopes to continue the wheat weaving traditions by passing the Flint operation to someone else.
 She has also continued the tradition by teaching her mother how to weave.